-Saturn’s icy moon Rhea has an oxygen and carbon dioxide atmosphere that is similar to Earth’s.
-Better yet, the carbon dioxide suggests that there could be life, and that humans could possibly breathe the air.
+The Cassini space probe launched in 1997 has been studying the moons of the outer planets for over a decade.
+It has discovered that Saturn’s icy moon Rhea has a minimal oxygen and carbon dioxide atmosphere that is similar to Earth’s.
+Better yet, the carbon dioxide suggests that there might be life, and that humans could possibly breathe the air.

 Oxygen it seems, is much more abundant than we ever suspected, specifically on moons that seem to be completely frozen solid.
 Recently, researchers found evidence of oxygen on Jupiter’s moons Europa and Ganymede, and now this finding on Rhea.
 In fact, because the region of space surrounding Saturn’s rings is oxygen rich, it’s thought even more of the icy moons within the gas giant’s magnetosphere likely have small atmospheres of their own.